rvanlaar/djangorecipe/README.rst

   `control-script`.
 This is very limited.
 In particular, be aware that leading whitespace is stripped from the code given.

+deploy_script_extra
+  In the `wsgi` deployment script, you sometimes need to wrap the application in a custom wrapper for some cloud providers.
+This setting allows extra content to be appended to the end of the wsgi script.
+The limits described above for `initialization` also apply here.

 wsgi
   An extra script is generated in the bin folder when this is set to `true`.
 This can be used with mod_wsgi to deploy the project.
 The